 Pre-cuts and BBFC cuts for a 15 rated cinema release

-Warner Bros. for a 15 rating.
-Perhaps anticipating that the film would run into trouble with the BBFC, Warner Bros. submitted a pre-cut version American version that would later form the basis for showings on American network television even to this day.
+from Warner Bros. for a 15 rating.
+Perhaps anticipating that the film would run into trouble with the BBFC, Warner Bros. submitted a pre-cut version American version that would later form the basis for showings on American network television even